-High school students taking college CTE PSEO courses at Minnesota West during the 2021-22 school year- 639 students from 32 consortium member schools (42 MN schools) took 104 distinct courses.
+High school students taking college CTE PSEO courses at Minnesota West during the 2021-22 school year- 639 students from 32 consortium member schools (42 MN schools) took 104 distinct

-Check which use(s) of funds in section 135 of Perkins V are supported under this narrative
+Check which use(s) of funds in section 135 of Perkins V are supported under this narrative:

-X 1, Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.

-2. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals.
+- 💢 1.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities - 2.
+Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals

-- S. Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations - A. Support integration of academic skills into CTE programs and programs of study.
-5. Plan and carry out elements that support the implementation of CTE programs and programs of study.

-6. Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.
-Not Applicable
+- ∑ 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. ∑ 4.
+Support integration of academic skills into CTE programs and programs of study. ∑ 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. - 6.
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. - □ Not Applicable